Frivolous Units: Wider Networks Are Not Really That Wide: Additional Results (Section 5)

-We also test AlexNets with uniform Glorot, He, and LeCun initializations.
-Fig.~\ref{fig:init_cifar} shows that their results are very similar to those of the networks with normally distributed initial weights, suggesting that the initialization distribution matters little compared to the initialization variance.
+In addition to using Gaussian initializations, we also test AlexNets with Uniform Glorot, He, and LeCun initializations to better understand the role of initialization.
+Glorot initialization~\cite{glorot2010understanding} assigns weights with variance $\sigma^2 = 2/(\textrm{fan\_in}+\textrm{fan\_out})$, LeCun initialization with $\sigma^2=1/\textrm{fan\_in}$ \cite{lecun2012efficient}, and He initialization with $\sigma^2=2/\textrm{fan\_in}$ \cite{he2015delving}.
+Fig.~\ref{fig:init_cifar} shows that their results are very similar to those of the networks with Gaussian distributed initial weights in Fig.~\ref{fig:results_other}c, suggesting that the initialization distribution matters little compared to the initialization variance.